|

 Ingredients:

-• 1 cup milk (any kind โ€“ dairy or non-dairy both work)
+• 1 cup milk โ€“ Adds moisture and helps soften the oats; dairy or non-dairy milk both work well.

 Instructions: